gbdev/gb-asm-tutorial/src/cheatsheet.md

 Drawing on the background or window is as simple as copying bytes starting at one of those addresses:

-> **Note:** Make sure the layer you're targetting has been turned on.
-See ["How to turn on/off the window"](#how-to-turn-onoff-the-window) and ["How to turn on/off the background"](#how-to-turn-onoff-the-background)

-> **Note:** In terms of tiles, The background/window tilemaps are 32x32.
-The Game Boy's screen is 20x18.
-When copying tiles, understand that RGBDS or The Game Boy won't automatically jump to the next visible row after you've reached the 20th column.

 ```rgbasm, lineno
 CopyTilemapTo
    ; Copy the tilemap